 They appeared abruptly in the early part of the Cambrian Period and came to dominate the Cambrian and early Ordovician seas.
 A prolonged decline then set in before they finally became extinct at the end of the Permian Period, about 250 million years ago.

-Trilobites were arthropods (they belonged to the phylum Arthropoda) — like many invertebrate animals living today, including crustaceans, spiders and insects.
+Like many invertebrate animals living today, including crustaceans, spiders and insects, trilobites were arthropods, belonging to the phylum Arthropoda.
 Geologists know that they were marine animals because of the rocks in which they are found and the other types of fossils associated with them.

-For support and protection, the soft parts of the trilobite animal were covered by an exoskeleton.
+For support and protection, the soft parts of the animal were covered by an exoskeleton.
 Usually only the dorsal part of the exoskeleton, covering the animal’s back, was fossilised.
-The ventral part of the animal, its underside, may have been covered by a soft membrane or material that could not be fossilised.
+The ventral (underside) part of the animal may have been covered by a soft membrane or other material that could not be fossilised.

-Soft parts are known for a few trilobite species, preserved under special circumstances in Lagerstätten.
-From these, geologists know that trilobites had a pair of jointed antennae protruding forwards from beneath the cephalon, and rows of jointed limbs on each side of the body.
-Trilobites had three pairs of limbs beneath the cephalon, and a single pair of limbs beneath each segment of the thorax and pygidium.
-Each limb had two branches, a lower branch used for walking, and an upper branch bearing a large number of fine filaments which may have been used for breathing.
+There were three pairs of limbs beneath the cephalon and a single pair of limbs beneath each segment of the thorax and pygidium.
+Each limb had two branches: a lower branch used for walking and an upper branch bearing a large number of fine filaments, which may have been used for respiration.